wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 PARTY_PASSWORD=''
 ```

 Here you will need to add your Video API credentials from above.
-In a real app you would want to store information about moderators and passwords in your database but for this demo, storing in an ENV variable does the trick!
+In a real app you would want to store information about moderators and watch party passwords in your database but for this demo, storing in an ENV variable does the trick!

 Don't forget to add a `MODERATOR_NAME` and `PARTY_PASSWORD`to use in the login page.